lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 ---
 sidebar_label: 'Upgrade LSP6 Key Manager'
 sidebar_position: 4
-describtion: 'This guide is useful for changing or upgrading the LSP6 Key Manager of a Universal Profile.'
+describtion: 'This guide explains how to change or upgrade the LSP6 Key Manager of a Universal Profile.'
 ---

 import Tabs from '@theme/Tabs';